dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 434. Number of Segments in a String.md

 * Time complexity : $O(n)$

-We do a constant time check for each of the string's nn indices, so the runtime is overall linear.
+We do a constant time check for each of the string's $n$ indices, so the runtime is overall linear.

 * Space complexity : $O(1)$